pavan98765/Auto-WCEBleedGen/README.md

 **So, the first YOLOv8-X Model is the best Model so far, for both Detection and Classification.It has been trained on more data and gone through several iterations!**

+## Future Work

-Still there is scope for improvement in solving the problem detecting bleeding regions in WCE images.
-First, we can create a larger, diverse dataset, with good quality annotations by collaborating with medical professionals.Next, we can experiment with different model architectures, larger models, and maybe go forward and build segmentation models, which can potentially be more accurate and useful for medical purposes!
+Still there is a lot of scope for improvement in solving the problem detecting bleeding regions in WCE images.
+-First, we can create a larger, diverse dataset, with good quality annotations by collaborating with medical professionals.
+-Next, we can experiment with different model architectures, larger models, and maybe go forward and build segmentation models, which can potentially be more accurate and useful for medical purposes!